Chapter 14.68

 (i) The burden of establishing a sign to be legally nonconforming or not destroyed under this section rests upon the person or persons, firm, or corporation claiming legal status for a sign.

 (j) As soon as reasonably possible after the effective date of the ordinance codified in this title, the Planning Director shall make every reasonable effort to identify all the nonconforming signs within the City’s planning jurisdiction.
-He shall then contact the person responsible for each such sign (as well as the owner of the property where the nonconforming sign is located, if different from the former) and inform such person (1) that the sign is nonconforming, (2) how it is nonconforming, (3) what must be done to correct it and by what date, and (4) the consequences of failure to make the necessary corrections.
+The director shall then contact the person responsible for each such sign (as well as the owner of the property where the nonconforming sign is located, if different from the former) and inform such person (1) that the sign is nonconforming, (2) how it is nonconforming, (3) what must be done to correct it and by what date, and (4) the consequences of failure to make the necessary corrections.
 The Planning Director shall keep complete records of all correspondence, communications, and other actions taken with respect to such nonconforming signs.
 However, performing these actions in no way releases the sign owner from the burden established in subsection (i) of this section.
 (Ord.
+1179, Sec.
+19, 2024; Ord.
 811, Sec.
 65, 2010; Ord.
 799, Sec.
 2, 2009; Ord.
 661, Sec.
 4, 2002; Ord.
 497, 1995; Ord.
 468, 1995)

 14.68.160 Sub-Regional Commercial Zoning Districts.